 - Every employee and volunteer must go through a criminal background check.

 a.
 Compassion centers cannot hire felons, minors or misdemeanor drug offenders.

-- Compassion centers must have registration and documentation when transporting marijuana.
+- Compassion centers must have registration and documentation when transporting cannabis.

 a.
 There must be documentation that specifies the amount being transported, the date of the transportation and where the marijuana is going.